Menu

 Works suitable for intermediate string orchestra, string quartet, or other string ensembles.
 Contact for score availablity.

-A DAFFODIL OUT OF SEASON [2023] for string orchestra or quintet
+A DAFFODIL OUT OF SEASON [2023] for string orchestra

 The title of this piece, a reference to the John Cage composition "A Valentine Out Of Season", juxtaposes the serenity of a flower with an unsettling sense of being out of time or place.
 It also raises the spectre of climate change and a world no longer in sync with itself.